tmpfs/trucks/packages/trucks-compiler/README.md

 #### Protocol Plugins

 Protocol plugins are initialized by the [load][] phase they are responsible for registering a protocol (eg: `file:`) with a class that will resolve the URL to component files or an alternative compiler configuration.

-See the [http][resolver-http] plugin.
+See the [http][resolver-http] plugin implementation.

 #### Transform Plugins

 Transform plugins are executed by the [transform][] phase when the entire component tree is ready.
 They should perform transformations on the component tree creating output files when needed.

-See the [csp][transform-csp] plugin.
+See the [csp][transform-csp] plugin implementation.

 #### Generator Plugins

-Generator plugins are executed by the [generator][] phase and may be used to create additional output files or perform extra processing after transformations have been applied.

-See the [page][generator-page] plugin.
+Generator plugins are executed by the [generate][] phase and may be used to create additional output files or perform extra processing after transformations have been applied.
+See the [page][generator-page] plugin implementation.

 ### Writing Plugins